Hippocampome-Org/php_v2/synap_prob/gen_csv_dls/Readme.txt

 NPS, NOC, and SP, the _values.sql for them can be directly run and results from that are exported to csv files.
+These files create database views.
+The views can be exported into csv files with export_table.sh.
+Run in command prompt:
+./export_table.sh <username> <password> <database> <view_name>
+This will export the data to /var/tmp/SynproExports/